rollthecloudinc/hedge/README.md

 # Initiatives

-* HEDGE: rewriting the web for good.
+* HEDGE: Rewriting the web for good.
-* Octostore: repairing data storage for good.
+* Octostore: Repairing data storage for good.

 ## HEDGE